-as a function of x_i and x_j .
+the jth entry of the input sequence. y_i is computed as $\sum_j w{i,j} x_j$, where $w{i,j}$ is the scalar weight produced by the self-attention mechanism as a function of x_i and x_j .
 The attention mask is then used to zero out certain weights in order to constrain which entries of the input can be attended to at a given output timestep.
 Diagrams of the masks we will consider are shown in Figure 3.
 For example, the causal mask (Figure 3, middle) sets any $w{i,j}$ to zero if j > i.

-Encoder-decoder An encoder-decoder Transformer consists of two layer stacks: The encoder, which is fed an input sequence, and the decoder, which produces a new output sequence.
+The first model structure we consider is an an encoder-decoder Transformer, which consists of two layer stacks: The encoder, which is fed an input sequence, and the decoder, which produces a new output sequence.
 A schematic of this architectural variant is shown in the left panel of Figure 4.

 The encoder uses a "fully-visible" attention mask.
 Fully-visible masking allows a self-attention mechanism to attend to any entry of the input when producing each entry of its output.
 We visualize this masking pattern in Figure 3, left.
 This form of masking is appropriate when attending over a "prefix", i.e. some context provided to the model that is later used when making predictions.
-BERT [Devlin et al., 2018] also uses a fully-visible masking pattern and appends a special "classification" token to the input.
+BERT (Devlin et al., 2018) also uses a fully-visible masking pattern and appends a special "classification" token to the input.
 BERT's output at the timestep corresponding to the classification token is then used to make a prediction for classifying the input sequence.